 What Are The Causes Of Eight-Month Sleep Regression?

-- Sleep cycle shift: On average, babies between three and six months of age might sleep thrice (for about two hours each time) during the daytime.
+- Sleep cycle shift: On average, babies between three and six months of age might sleep thrice three times (for about two hours each time) during the daytime.
 On the other hand, babies between six and 12 months of age have about one to two daytime naps each day, usually about one to two hours long each (2).
 Experts believe that this shift in a baby’s sleep cycle might cause sleep regression.

 - Growth and development: At around eight and nine months of age, babies learn several new skills at a time.
 Babbling, copying sounds, clapping hands, crawling, and pulling up to stand are a few things they are mastering (3).These simultaneous developmental changes may lead to temporary sleep disturbance in babies (4).